-Whether you’re enjoying a stock price surge due to a bull run or suffering from losses because of price drops, one question is certain to pop up: When should you sell your stocks?
+Whether you’re enjoying a stock price surge because of a bull run or suffering from losses because of price drops, one question is always certain to pop up: When’s the best time to sell your stocks?

 1. Target Price reached

-Many traders and investors buy stocks with a predetermined target price.
-This value may be computed using valuation models such as the Dividend Discount Model, Free Cash Flow to Equity, Free Cash Flow to the Firm, or the Price Multiples Model, among others.
-Some, however, merely rely on rumored target prices or prices told to them by brokers.
+This Target Price value may be computed using financial valuation models (such as Dividend Discount Model, Free Cash Flow to Equity (FCFE), Free Cash Flow to the Firm (FCFF), or Price Multiples Model) and reported through equity research reports.
+Some investors, however, rely on rumored target prices which are abundant on Facebook or social media or relayed directly to them by brokers.

 2. Target Profit percentage met

-3. Cut your losses
+3. Cutting losses

 If you’re winning, lock in the profit and don’t look back.
-Don’t regret if ever you sold a stock whose price still rose consistently.
+Do not regret if ever you sold a stock whose price still rose consistently.
 At least you already pocketed actual money.